Gluncho/Assembly-Emulator/DOCUMENTATION.md

 The following project:
 * Does not support data conversions yet (it only works with integers, not floating numbers).
 * Does not need commas when using the branch, seperating tokens with spaces is enough.
 For example, you must replace ```BGE R1,R2,PC+12``` with something like ```BGE R1 R2 PC +12```
 * Currently uses the keyword `M` instead of `Mem`.
-But you change those kind of preferences in [keywords.h](https://github.com/Gluncho/Assembly-Emulator/blob/main/keywords.h) file and everything will run perfectly.
+But you can change those kind of preferences in [keywords.h](https://github.com/Gluncho/Assembly-Emulator/blob/main/keywords.h) file and everything will run perfectly.
 * Is mostly space-friendly.
 Which means that you can add extra spaces in tests almost everywhere, for example, ```R1=  M[       4+ SP]``` and ```R1=M[SP+4]``` would both be valid instructions

 ## What's new?